 6. Have a Backup for Your Freelancer Life

 The uncertainties that come along with freelancing makes earning income from other sources necessary.
-Take a look at your assets (properties, skills, and knowledge) and think about how you can make money from them.
+Check and list down other freelance job opportunities for backup.
+You can also take a look at your assets (properties, skills, and knowledge) and think about how you can make money from them.